livingos/hexo-theme-strata/README.md

 ### Show Dates

-By default, Phantom does not show dates for posts and pages.
+By default, Strata does not show dates for posts and pages.
 You can set this config to true if you need to.

 ```
 # Show Dates for posts and pages